Facebook Twitter You Tube

 The City also maintains a Dangerous Dog Ordinance to regulate dog ownership and to hold dog owners responsible for unjustified harm or damage caused by their pets.
-The ordinance appropriately focuses on the behavior of the dog and all of the circumstances surrounding that behavior.
-Violations of this ordinance can result in the issuance of citations carrying financial penalties or in dangerous dog proceedings.
-Such City Court proceedings provide the court with a variety of dispositions from which the judge selects those that suit the needs of the particular case.
-Those dispositions include monetary penalty not to exceed $1,000; specific leash, muzzle, and confinement requirements; posting "Dangerous Dog on Premises" signs; obtaining liability insurance or surety bonds covering any damage or injury that may be caused by such dog; consultation with a behaviorist; obedience training; spaying or neutering; and microchipping.
+The ordinance appropriately focuses on the behavior of the dog and all the circumstances surrounding that behavior.
+Violations of this ordinance may result in the issuance of citations carrying financial penalties.
+Alternatively, a victim of an attack or threat of an attack may commence a dangerous dog proceeding by consulting a private attorney.
+Such City Court proceedings provide the court with a variety of options for disposition from which the judge selects those that suit the needs of the particular case.
+Those possible dispositions include a monetary penalty not to exceed $1,000; specific leash, muzzle, and confinement requirements; posting "Dangerous Dog on Premises" signs; obtaining liability insurance or surety bonds covering any damage or injury that may be caused by such a dog; consultation with a behaviorist; obedience training; spaying or neutering; and microchipping.
 There is even a misdemeanor charge carrying a financial and/or imprisonment penalty for some cases involving physical injury.
 Humane euthanasia of the dog is the alternative disposition to a confinement order as outlined above.
 All dog owners are strongly encouraged to read the ordinance.

 What can you do to prevent your dog from biting?